vexip-ui/vexip-ui/docs/en-US/component/scroll.md

 :::

-:::demo scroll/track
+:::demo scroll/extra

-### Scrollbar Track
+### Extra Content

-Adding the `use-bar-track` property enables scrollbar track interaction, making it look like a native scrollbar.
+You can add some extra content above the scroll view via `extra` slot.

+This demo shows how to create a back to top button quickly.

 :::